alan-turing-institute/AutisticaCitizenScience/CODE_OF_CONDUCT.md

 ### 3.2 Alternate contact points

-If you do not feel comfortable contacting Kirstie Whitaker, please report an incident to Dr James Cusack at [james.cusack@autistica.org.uk](mailto:james.cusack@autistica.org.uk).
+If you do not feel comfortable contacting Kirstie Whitaker, please report an incident to Jon Spiers by email at [jon.spiers@autistica.org.uk](mailto:jon.spiers@autistica.org.uk).

 ### 3.3 What to do if someone is in physical danger